Telling tails and quasi-resonances in the vicinity of Dymnikova regular black hole: Quasinormal modes and evolution of perturbations

 A powerful method for determining quasinormal frequencies is to solve the perturbation equation directly in the time domain.
 Rewriting the master equation in terms of the null coordinates $u = t-r_*$ and $v = t+r_*$, one discretizes the resulting wave equation on a characteristic grid following the well-known algorithm of~\cite{Gundlach:1993tp}.
 An initial Gaussian pulse is propagated through the effective potential, producing the full time evolution of the field at a fixed radial position outside the horizon.
 At intermediate times the signal is dominated by exponentially damped oscillations, i.e.\ the quasinormal ringing, while at late times the waveform transitions into power-law or oscillatory tails depending on the field mass.

 The oscillatory part of the waveform is fitted to a superposition of damped exponentials.
 This extraction is most efficiently carried out by the Prony method, which provides accurate values for the oscillation frequencies and damping rates.
 Because it does not rely on the specific shape of the potential, the time-domain approach is especially valuable in situations where semi-analytical approximations lose accuracy, such as for small multipole numbers or for fields with non-negligible mass.
+However, for a massive field with sufficiently large mass, the exponential ringdown is rapidly overtaken by oscillatory tails with a power-law envelope (see Figs.~\ref{fig:L0}–\ref{fig:L1mu005}).
+As a result, accurate extraction of the quasinormal frequency is possible only for small field masses.
 The combined use of time-domain evolution and the Prony fitting technique has been discussed extensively in the literature (see, e.g., \cite{Bolokhov:2023ruj,Lutfuoglu:2025bsf,Konoplya:2020jgt,Malik:2024bmp,Cuyubamba:2016cug,Varghese:2011ku,Lutfuoglu:2025qkt,Dubinsky:2024jqi,Konoplya:2013sba,Qian:2022kaq,Ishihara:2008re,Malik:2025ava,Churilova:2019qph} for details).